Steve Dahl: Jack FM

 Dahl announced on October 29, 2007, that he would move to mornings at WJMK on November 5, 2007, as WCKG changed formats.
 He was the only live personality at the Jack FM outlet as the rest of the station was pre-programmed and run by computer.
 Dahl's son Matt was part of the regular WCKG lineup and hosted the show immediately following his father's.
 However, the WCKG format change, from an FM talk station to an adult contemporary station meant the end of Matt's show on WCKG.

 Criminal suspect Drew Peterson and his lawyer, Joel Brodsky, called in to Dahl's show on January 23, 2008.
 Dahl had been lampooning Peterson since the start of the former police officer's notoriety.
 Brodsky suggested that Dahl host an on-air "dating game" with Peterson the following day, but WJMK managers and Dahl later decided not to go through with it."

 On December 5, 2008, Dahl announced the end of his show on Jack FM due to low ratings.

 "They were saying, 'Well, do a couple of weeks, a farewell.'"
 Dahl said.
 "I said, 'It's not a farewell.
 You guys are taking me off the air.
 I'm not retiring.' ...
 "I still have two and a half years left on my deal so, quite frankly, I'm not letting them out of it."
 Dahl also said he was prepared to stay off the air for the remainder of his contract, which was to end in mid-2011 and was said to be worth more than $1 million annually.

-After the end of Dahl's final broadcast, Howard Cogan, the normally sarcastic signature voice, Jack, heard on many Jack FM stations, delivered a sincere sendoff to Dahl followed by "Life's Been Good" by Joe Walsh, a long-time friend of Dahl.
+After the end of Dahl's final broadcast, Howard Cogan, the normally sarcastic signature voice, Jack, heard on many Jack FM stations, delivered a sincere sendoff to Dahl followed by "Life's Been Good" by Joe Walsh, a long-time friend of Dahl's.